Articles of Incorporation and Rules

 (Meetings)

-Article 4: The Board of Directors shall meet at least 10 times a year on a regular basis.
-However, extraordinary meetings may be held when the Chairman deems it necessary.
+Article 4 The Board of Directors shall meet regularly at least 10 times a year.
+However, it may meet on an extraordinary basis when the Chairman deems it necessary.

 (Convener)